felipy2k/fedora-Y2K/README.md

 **VLC as default player**
 GNOME's system-level `gnome-mimeapps.list` can override user-level defaults.
 The script uses three methods simultaneously — `xdg-mime`, `gio mime`, and direct writes to `~/.config/mimeapps.list` — to reliably set VLC as the default for all common audio and video formats.

-**Podman Desktop**
-Installed from Flathub (`io.podman_desktop.PodmanDesktop`).
-Pairs naturally with Ptyxis, Fedora's default terminal, which has first-class container integration with Podman.

-**DreamChess**
-Available as a native RPM in the Fedora repositories (`dnf install dreamchess`), not as a Flatpak.

 **FreeOffice**
 Installed via the official SoftMaker script *before* LibreOffice is removed, ensuring no gap in office suite availability.